GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 0150 - I added a controller for product in Area>Admin> Controller.

 0159 - Afterthat, i added IWebHostEnvironment and changed its class to public.

+0330 - I created a view model in model to hold the Product.

+      I added a class named ProductVM.
+I installed  Microsoft.AspNetCore.Mvc.ViewFeatures Packge and modified its class.